-The 2021 Buick Envision five-seat crossover SUV is updated with a stylish new exterior, more standard safety features, and the brand’s top Avenir trim for the first time.
-It is smaller than the Buick Enclave and bigger than the Buick Encore GX.
-The Envision competes against the Lincoln Corsair, Cadillac XT4, Lexus NX, Acura RDX, and Volvo XC60.
+The 2021 Buick Envision five-seat crossover SUV enters its second generation this year with a new body and interior, new running gear, more standard safety features, and a new top Avenir trim.
+Smaller than the Buick Enclave and bigger than the Encore GX, the Envision competes for your attention with vehicles such as the Lincoln Corsair, Cadillac XT4, Lexus NX, Acura RDX, and Volvo XC60.

 The redesigned Envision looks more like a Volvo with its long wheelbase and stately lines.
 Compared to the outgoing model, the new Envision has a more sculpted face and body sides.
 Its grille is stretched horizontally across the front, with headlights swept to the corners.
 LED daytime running lights shape the headlights below, and frame side intakes on the lower front bumper.

 The body sides zig and zag with creases that pull and stretch available daylight.
 The rear roof pillar is still fat, but a crease above the rear fenders helps draw eyes down toward the rear wheels.

 Inside the cabin wears its high grade of materials well.
 Its gauges sit under an eyelid-like cover that’s mirrored by a crest on the passenger side.
 A swoop of gloss plastic frames the infotainment screen, but that shiny, scratch-vulnerable material’s not too widely used elsewhere in the cabin.
 A sport-appearance package blacks out some exterior metallic trim.

 We’ve driven an Avenir, which has silvery wood plastic trim with dimples that’s not as convincing as it is pretty.